-Because of disruptions associated with the COVID-19 pandemic, students had an option to convert eligible final grades from a regular letter grade to an S or U for courses taken during the Spring 2020, Fall 2020, and Spring 2021 semesters.
-Some courses were exempt from S/U grading.
+Because of disruptions associated with the COVID-19 pandemic, students had an option to convert eligible final grades from a regular letter grade to an S or U for courses taken during the Spring 2020, Summer 2020, Fall 2020, and Spring 2021 semesters.
+Some courses were exempt from S/U grading; this list is maintained by the Registrar's Office.
 The S/U grading option also allows students to revert to their original final letter grade.
 Instructor permission is not required to initiate or reverse a COVID-19 S/U option.
-A list of exempt courses is maintained by the Registrar's Office.
 Students wishing to exercise this option should be directed to the Registrar's Office.
 Making a COVID-19 related grade change is an administrative action that cannot be accomplished with the tools normally used by instructors to change final grades.